Kagee/webshop-order-scraper/README.md

 # homelab-organizer
 Web app for organizing stuff in your homelab.

+## Requirements
+Python 3.10 or later.
+Yes really.
+It is avaliable in

 ## Scraping of webshops
 This requires Firefox.
 Firefox installed as a snap on Ubuntu is not supported.
 To change to a apt install on i.e. Ubuntu 22.04, read [this](https://www.omgubuntu.co.uk/2022/04/how-to-install-firefox-deb-apt-ubuntu-22-04) article for omg!ubuntu.
 ### Aliexpress